Kitchen Removal Guide

-If you know how to turn off the water supply, you'll already had completed the hardest part of how to remove a sink.
+If you know how to turn off the water supply, you’ll already had completed the hardest part of how to remove a sink.
+My Job Quote claims that the average cost for a kitchen sink can cost up to £400.
+You can cut this cost down by knowing how to remove a kitchen sink and performing the job by yourself.
 Removing the sink will allow you to lift the kitchen counter which is another part of our kitchen removal guide.

 Step 1 – Initial Checks